Matthew Taljard

-Matthew Taljard (born 8 September 1985) is a South African rugby union player, currently playing with Romanian SuperLiga side Farul Constanţa.
+Matthew Taljard (born 8 September 1985) is a South African rugby union player, currently playing with Romania SuperLiga side Farul Constanţa.
 His regular position is hooker.

 Career

 He made his debut for the in the 2008 Currie Cup First Division season and has represented them until 2013 in the Currie Cup and Vodacom Cup competitions.

 He joined Romanian SuperLiga side Farul Constanţa in 2013.

 Personal

 He's the older brother of rugby player Jeff Taljard.